-ChildLife® Pure DHA is sourced from the purest cod liver oil available and is in a fish gelatin capsule (most other brands use Beef gelatin).
+ChildLife® Pure DHA for babies and children is sourced from the purest cod liver oil available and is in a fish gelatin capsule (most other brands use Beef gelatin).
 The contents of each capsule are tested for any contaminants including PCB’s, dioxins, metals, mercury, or other toxins, and exceeds the highest international standards for purity.

 Ingredients: Vitamin E (d-alpha tocopherol), Vitamin A, Vitamin D, Omega-3 Fatty Acids: EPA (Eicosapentaenoic Acid), DHA (Docosahexoenoic Acid), Other Omega-3.